lsst-sqre/sqr-069/index.rst

 We considered making the primary GID field optional, and it still formally is within the Gafaelfawr data model, but in practice it should always be set in order to make behavior well-defined.
 Currently, the Notebook Aspect still sets the GID to the same as the UID if the primary GID is not set, but we expect to drop that behavior in the future and simply require a primary GID be set in the same way that a UID must be set.

+We also at first attempted to enforce a rule that every group have a GID, and groups without GIDs were ignored.
+Unfortunately, CC-IN2P3's deployment using Keycloak only had a list of groups available, not GIDs, and they still needed to use those groups to calculate scopes.
+We therefore made the GID optional and allowed groups without GIDs to count for scopes.

+Groups without GIDs of course can't be used as supplemental groups when spawning containers for the Notebook Aspect, and those groups cannot be used for access control in POSIX file systems.

 OpenID Connect flow
 -------------------